Ayabara1013/partyup/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Required Packages
+(I dont entirely know how to make it mandatory or synced, but regardless I'm going to list them here as I think of them)

+1. Next JS
+2. Tailwind CSS
+    1. DaisyUI
+3. Sass/SCSS

 ## Learn More

 To learn more about Next.js, take a look at the following resources: